microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

 Basically it runs with additional access to the operating system.
 Most things do not need run elevated.
 A common scenario would be needing to run certain PowerShell commands or edit the registry.

-How do i know my application is "elevated"?
+How do I know my application is "elevated"?
 If you see this prompt (User Access Control prompt), the application is requesting it:

 ![alt text][uac]